Introduction to Business Writing Skills

 - second year

 You know again the most important point is that you take ways to categorize other ideas might be as the pros and cons.
 That’s one that people can fall back on all the time:

-These all-different sports activities that we need to group in different ways.
-So, surfing, skiing, windsurfing, snowboarding how might we group those we could group they by water-related or non-water-related in workshops.
+These are all-different sports activities that we need to group in different ways.
+So, surfing, skiing, windsurfing, and snowboarding how might we group those we could group them by water-related or non-water-related in workshops?

 More Similar Examples